accarniel/accarniel.github.io/_pages/cv.md

 [Carniel, A. C.; Siqueira, T. L. L. Querying Data Warehouses Efficiently using the Bitmap Join Index OLAP Tool.
 CLEI Electronic Journal 15 (2), p.
 7, 2012.](http://www2.clei.org/cleiej/paper.php?id=243)

 ### Conference Papers

+Carniel, A. C.; Schneider, M. A Systematic Approach to Creating Fuzzy Region Objects from Real Spatial Data Sets.
+In Proceedings of the 2019 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE 2019), p.
+1-6, 2019.

 [Carniel, A. C.; Roumelis, G.; Ciferri, R. R.; Vassilakopoulos, M.; Corral, A.; Ciferri, C. D. A. An Efficient Flash-aware Spatial Index for Points.
 In Proceedings of the XIX Brazilian Symposium on GeoInformatics (GEOINFO 2018), p.
 68-79, 2018.](https://www.researchgate.net/publication/329428256_An_Efficient_Flash-aware_Spatial_Index_for_Points)